ivanwills/Group-Git/README.md

 Would update all git repositories in the current directory.

-Several C<git> comands have some extras such as C<status>
-(L<Group::Git::Cmd::Status>) which adds the C<--quiet> parameter which will suppress output for repositories with not changes.
+Several `git` comands have some extras such as `status` which adds the `--quiet` parameter which will suppress output for repositories with not changes.

 There are also tool to help with various git repository servers such as

-=over 4

-=item *

-Github

-=item *
+* Github

-Bitbucket Server (nee Stash)
+* Bitbucket Server (nee Stash)

-=item *

-Gitosis
+* Gitosis

-=back

-=head2 Repository Helpers
+## Repository Helpers

-These helpers allow you to store your credentials in a C<group-git.yml>
-configuration file and will find all repositories you have access to.
-If you use the C<group-git pull> command it will automatically clone any repository not currently downloaded for you.
+These helpers allow you to store your credentials in a `group-git.yml` configuration file and will find all repositories you have access to.
+If you use the `group-git pull` command it will automatically clone any repository not currently downloaded for you.

-=head2 Tagging repositories
+## Tagging repositories

 You can also tag repositories to limit opperations to a subset of available repositories.
 There are 3 ways to tag repositories:

-=over 4

-=item *

-Add a tag file(s) to the root of the repository (eg C<.my-tag.tag>)
+* Add a tag file(s) to the root of the repository (eg `.my-tag.tag>)

-=item *

-Use a tagger library, C<Group::Git> comes with two, remore and local which determine if the repository has a remote or not.
+* Use a tagger library, `Group::Git` comes with two, remore and local which determine if the repository has a remote or not.

-=item *

-The Bitbucket server helper will tag repositories with their project.
+* The Bitbucket server helper will tag repositories with their project.

-=back

-=head2 Extending with your own commands
+## Extending with your own commands

-C<Group::Git> looks for commands in the perl modules path C<Group::Git::Cmd>
-and it look in the path for any command in the form of `group-git-cmd` or `git-cmd` as well as supoorting all the built in git commands.
-If you want perform an operation you can write your own script put it your path and C<Group::Git> will find it execute it the same was git would.
+`Group::Git` looks for commands in the perl modules path `Group::Git::Cmd` and it look in the path for any command in the form of `group-git-cmd` or `git-cmd` as well as supoorting all the built in git commands.
+If you want perform an operation you can write your own script put it your path and `Group::Git` will find it execute it the same was git would.

-=head1 INSTALLATION
+# INSTALLATION

 To install this module, run the following commands: